the-turing-way/the-turing-way/book/website/community-handbook/local-build.md

 We *could* just use python's built in virtualenv tool to do this, but it doesn't extend into a multi-language env like conda offers.

 By creating a separate environment on your local machine just for The Turing Way, this is a great way to minimize those dependency issues. conda also has community run channels that dedicate their time to providing you with a certain pool of packages that may be relevant to a specific project, for example the [Bioconda channel](https://github.com/bioconda/bioconda-recipes) that contains packages relevant for bioinformatics projects, and packages not necessarily found on the default channel.
-Other popular channels are:
+Other example channels are:
 - r
 - conda-forge
 - tensorflow-macos

 These carefully curated channels also help to ensure your virtual environments contain the most appropriate packages for each of your projects.